PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Experiments

+\textbf{Evaluation Protocol.} All methods are trained with the same curricula and hyperparameters; see Appendix \ref{app:experimental_details:training_hyperparameters} for the training hyperparameters, and see Appendix \ref{app:experimental_details:training_curricula} for the training curricula.

-For \textit{reach-avoid} specifications we report success rate and average episode length over the number of environment interactions.
-For \textit{complex} specifications, we report the success rate (SR) and average number of steps to satisfy the task ($\mu$) for finite-horizon tasks $\varphi$, and average number of visits (AV) to accepting states for infinite-horizon tasks $\psi$.
-Results are averaged over $5$ random seeds.
+For \textit{reach-avoid} specifications we report success rate and average episode length.
+For \textit{complex} specifications, we report the success rate and average episode length on success (marked N/A if no successes) for finite-horizon tasks $\varphi$, and the average number of visits to accepting states for infinite-horizon tasks $\psi$.
+Plots are averaged over $5$ seeds, $50$ specifications per seed and 16 episodes per specification per seed, with $95\%$ confidence intervals across seeds marked by the shaded area.
+Tables are averaged over 5 seeds and 512 episodes per seed, with $\pm1$ standard deviation across seeds.